hodgesmr/mastodon_digest/README.md

 This project is maintained by [@MattHodges](https://mastodon.social/@MattHodges).

-_Please use it for good, not evil._git
+_Please use it for good, not evil._